vimalmenon/backend.completeautomate/README.md

 - [ ] Test Coverage
   - [ ] Use Faker for data
   - [ ] Mock data from Agents (Positive and Negative)
+  - [ ] Mock Integration with YouTube API
   - [ ] Test all the flows from Generator to Updater, Analyze
-  - [ ] Test data for DB integration
+  - [ ] Test Data for DB integration
-  - [ ] Mock Integration with YouTube API
 - [ ] GUI Enhancements
+  - [x] Ability to Work Offline
   - [ ] Add YouTube Channel
   - [ ] Add Platform to GUI
-  - [x] Ability to Work Offline
   - [ ] Mock AWS Dynamo DB Data
   - [ ] Mock AWS S3 data
   - [ ] Task Create or Edit